one-punch-dimash/text2sql_beta/README.md

 That's it, only 3 table, with no key connections between them (thanks God, otherwise the task could become much more complicated).
 You can see ClickHouse SQL script executed on my server in marketing_agency.sql file.

+# Text2SQL comprehension

+After exploring several scientific papers, I have gotten a solid comprehension upon what model should do.
+First of all, and in my opinion, most importantly, we need to teach our model to translate natural language questions into SQL queries is to generalize to unseen database schemas.
+SQL deals with structured relational databases, and authors of "SQL-PALM: Improved Large Language Model Adaptation For Text-To-SQL", Sun et al. gave a decent explanation on how a model should read and analyse databases as functions with independent variables as T (tables), K (keys), and c (columns).
+This kind of generalisation depends on encoding the database relations in an accessible way and modelling alignment between relevant database columns in the query.
+So a self-attention mechanism that enables the encoding of schema information, representation of features, and linking of schema elements within the text-to-SQL model should be constructed in order to give the model insights about any database.
+Besides, the model must understand not only the structure of databases, but also make computations within given tables.

+# Solution

+I chose Wikisql database and applied T5 pre-trained model for this task.
+To be fair, my solution is not ideal due to the fact that I didn't consider a point about model's database comprehension mechanism, because it requires much more time to be done.
+Lack of computational resources is another reason why the results are not satisfying, developing the model on Google Colab's free GPU was a bad decision.
+You can check